 Note: As of late 2015, Brother came out with a pen holder for the SNC that allows your own pens.
 This is a huge bonus to your SNC and one I intend to try out.
 There are some videos on youtube to see how this pen holder works, it is my understanding it won’t take the large sharpie pens, or fat Crayola pens, but will take the smaller ones.

 Pens: With the Silhouette and it’s pen holder, you can literally fit most pens and markers into the holder.
 Not all, but most and the thin ones like Jellyrolls can be made to fit in them.
-With the Brother, only their pens will fit in their pen holder.

 While I do own Silhouette’s Sketch Pens, it’s not necessary to use these.
+They also bleed.

 You’ll need a Spatula.
 Both machines come with this as part of their supplies when you purchase the extended packs.
 For some things, you may even need what I call the pick because it reminds me of that pick the dentist puts in your mouth to scrape your teeth with.. ewwww… You could probably find these cheaper even at a medical supply.